dedesite/illuminato/README.md

 }
 ```

-You may still need to use an install function to create configuration variable like this :
+You may still need to use an install function to create configuration variables like this :

 ```php
 public function install()